atsepkov/shortcut-stability/README.md

 Symbols taken from [here](https://wincent.com/wiki/Unicode_representations_of_modifier_keys)

 ### Meta Keys
+|⇪ - Caps Lock (Macro Key) - yes, I **AM** planning to use it, I will turn this nemesis into a savior
-⌘ - Windows/Command/Mod Key
+|⌘ - Windows/Command/Mod Key
-⌥ - Alt/Option Key
+|⌥ - Alt/Option Key
-⌃ - Control Key
+|⌃ - Control Key
-⇧ - Shift Key
+|⇧ - Shift Key

+**NOTE**: I'm still trying to decide between `Alt` and `Ctrl` keys, the difference is rather arbitrary, and I have considered promoting `Ctrl` key, since `Alt` means "alternative" and implies a different meaning to the same action, whereas `Ctrl` means the event will do something "advanced".
+However, `Ctrl` has been much more common in user interaction, and compatibility with terminal shells, which can actually detect it.
+Therefore, as far as your muscle memory is concerned, `Ctrl` is lower precedence (more common) than `Alt`.

 I've ordered the keys (in my opinion) from highest to lowest precedence.
 Lower precedence means that the meta-behavior should be similar to that without this meta key.
-Higher precedence means that we have more leeway with what we are allowed to do with the given key combo (i.e. `Windows+c` does not at all have to be related to pressing `c` by itself).
+Higher precedence means that we have more leeway with what we are allowed to do with the given key combo (i.e. `⌘c` does not at all have to be related to pressing `c` by itself).
 Higher precedence, however, has other implications.
 If I map `⌘⌥c` to an action, for example, `⌘⌥⌃c` must in some way relate to that, since the presence of two meta-keys in that sequence makes this combination very significant to our muscle memory, much more so than `c` by itself, whereas `^c` doesn't necessarily need to relate to `c`.
 Don't